Sloped ceilings can add so much character to a room. But they can also be challenging to work with.

 I love that helping the planet often helps my budget.
 Take for instance conserving water and electricity: Great for the planet, but it also saves me money.
 Buying in bulk often means less packaging to dispose of, and it saves money.

 So does buying used items – or even getting things for free.
 I save money – and I reduce my carbon footprint – by not purchasing a new item that took who-knows-how-much energy to produce and transport.

-And I will never buy a new vase or glass container again.
+For example, I will never buy a new vase or glass container again.
 There are so many to choose from at the thrift stores.
 Why help create a demand to produce even more of this stuff?

 Babies and toddlers need so many things – strollers, bouncy chairs, toys – the list goes on.
 Because of this, my sweet little niece, just over a year old, could potentially have a huge carbon footprint!